 The application process typically involves the following stages:

-- Preliminary Assessment: JTC reviews the application to ensure it meets eligibility criteria.
+Preliminary Assessment: JTC reviews the application to ensure it meets eligibility criteria and zoning requirements.

-- Clarifications and Site Visits: If necessary, JTC may request additional information or conduct site visits.
+Clarifications and Site Visits: If necessary, JTC may request additional information or conduct site visits to better understand the applicant’s operational needs.

-- Approval and Offer Letter: Once approved, JTC issues an offer letter detailing the lease terms and conditions.
+Approval and Offer Letter: Once approved, JTC issues an offer letter detailing the lease terms and conditions, including rental rates, lease duration, and any special conditions.

 The entire process can take several weeks to a few months, depending on the complexity of the application and the property type.